 Grilled Turkey Tenderloin with Brown Sugar and Whole Grain Mustard

-This tender Grilled Turkey Tenderloin with Brown Sugar and Whole Grain Mustard is easy to make and packed with flavor, perfect for Thanksgiving and the whole year through!
+This Grilled Turkey Tenderloin with Brown Sugar and Whole Grain Mustard recipe is tender, flavorful, and easy to make!
+Perfect for Thanksgiving and summer grilling!

 I have a Thanksgiving confession.

 I have never cooked a whole turkey in the oven.

 In this new recipe for Grilled Turkey Tenderloin with Brown Sugar and Whole Grain Mustard, my goal was to share with you a no-fuss, big-flavor way to serve turkey.
-This easy turkey tenderloin recipe is great all year long, and especially nice to have on hand for a smaller or more simplified Thanksgiving meal.
+This easy turkey recipe is great all year long, and especially nice to have on hand for a smaller or more simplified Thanksgiving meal!

 * This is a sponsored post, created in partnership with Minnesota Turkey.

 A few weeks ago, our family met the 2017 Presidential Turkey Flock.
 Yes, the turkeys who will travel to the White House this year for the 70th annual turkey pardoning tradition by our nation’s president!

 Since President Harry S. Truman in 1947, this annual presentation of the National Thanksgiving Turkey has become a highly anticipated ritual in the nation’s capital.
 The event signals the unofficial beginning of the holiday season and provides the president an opportunity to reflect publicly on the meaning of Thanksgiving.

 For this tradition each year, two turkeys are chosen from the home state of the chairman of the National Turkey Federation.
 This year’s chairman is Carl Wittenburg (photo: top left), who resides with his wife and turkey-raising partner Sharlene near Alexandria, Minnesota.